 top of page

 My kids love rice.
 Specifically this first chicken flavored rice.
-It is super easy and pretty basic.
+It is super easy and pretty basic stuff.

 Jasmine (chicken) Rice